 For supplemental reading there are level one and level two novels from our catalogue.
 These books are available in Spanish, French, English, Chinese, Italian and German.

 For more information you can order the book "Fluency through TPR Storytelling."
-This book has been out since 1997 and is now in its sixth edition.
+This book has been out since 1997 and is now in its seventh edition.
 If you can't make it to a TPRS workshop, this book is the next best thing.
 The book will show you how to do TPRS at each level.
 You will learn tricks on making your class interesting as well as how to teach accuracy to your students.
 This is a great starter book and it is available from our catalogue.

 We also have Videos and DVDs that show actual TPRS classrooms.
 Watch experienced teachers masterfully teach their classes with TPRS.